Scallion Oil Noodles

 1 tsp sesame oil

 Instructions 1.
 Cook the noodles to al dente.
-Rinse them under cold water for 20 seconds and drain.
-Place the cooked noodles in a mixing bowl.
+Rinse them under cold water for 10 seconds and drain.
+Place the noodles in a mixing bowl.

-2. Heat 3 tbsp vegetable oil in a saucepan.
+2. Heat 3 Tbsp vegetable oil in a saucepan.
 Add scallions to the pan and infuse them on medium-low heat for a few minutes, stirring often.
-When 1/3 of the scallions turn brown, remove them from the heat.
+When half of the scallions turn brown, remove the pan from the heat.
 Pick out the scallions and set them aside.

-4. Combine all dressing* ingredients and mix well.
+4. Add all dressing* ingredients and mix well.

-5. Add dressing and flavored oil to the noodles and toss well.
-Plate the noodles and garnish with caramelized scallions.
+5. Add scallion- flavored oil to the noodles and toss well.
+Plate and garnish with caramelized scallions.

 Make it fancy with julienned vegetables and a fried egg.